 Figure 3.
 In benzene other atomic groups can replace hydrogen atoms.
 In aniline (A) one hydrogen is replaced by an amino (–NH2) group, while phenol (B) has a hydroxyl (–OH) group in place of one hydrogen.
 Styrene (C), from which polystyrene is made, has a small carbon chain attached to the benzene ring.
 More than one hydrogen can be replaced: catechol (D), for example, has two –OH groups, while aspirin (E) has two different groups attached to the ring.
 The shared orbital structure of benzene is sometimes retained even when carbon atoms are replaced, as in pyridine (F).

-Benzene is a common organic chemical compound made up of six carbon atoms arranged in a hexagonal ring, with hydrogen atoms attached to each corner.
+Benzene is a common organic chemical compound made up of six carbon atoms arranged in a hexagonal ring, with hydrogen atoms attached to each corner (see Figures 1 and 2).
 It is a clear, colorless, sweet-smelling, toxic liquid hydrocarbon with the chemical formula C6H6.
 Benzene is the archetypical aromatic compound.
 Although it consists of unsaturated molecules, benzene is stable and not very reactive.
 However, it does take part in many substitution reactions in which hydrogen atoms are replaced by other atoms or groups.
 It doesn't readily undergo addition reactions but does form various addition products with halogens – including γ-benzene hexachloride, a powerful insecticide.

 Benzene is volatile and highly flammable; it boils at 80.1°C, and melts at 5.5°C.